 Step 2: After reviewing the report, you can begin populating the Numeric Dose and Dose Unit fields for the rest of your eligible Local Possible Dosages.
 The Find Unmapped Local Possible Dosages [PSS LOCAL DOSAGES EDIT ALL] option will identify all Local Possible Dosages eligible for dosage checks that require population and present them one by one for processing.

 Step 3: While populating the Numeric Dose and Dose Unit fields, if it is discovered that a Dose Unit needs to be changed or added to the DOSE UNITS file, use the Request Change to Dose Unit [PSS DOSE UNIT REQUEST] option to request it to be added to the DOSE UNITS file (#51.24).
-The request will be directed to the Outlook mail group VAOITVHITPSDOSEUNITREQ@VA.GOV.
+The request will be directed to the Outlook mail group REDACTED.
 The request will be reviewed and acted upon.
 The requestor will be informed of the outcome.

 Step 4: Upon completion of the Local Possible Dosage population or at any time if you need to review your Local Possible Dosage population of the Numeric Dose and Dose Unit fields for accuracy and completeness, rerun the report in Step (1).
 You can print all Local Possible Dosages or those just missing data.